 Do you need a replacement for your old water heater unit or shopping for a high-efficiency water heater to install in your new home?
 The water heater market offers a wide range of top quality options from the tank and tankless gas and electric water heater units to hybrid systems that combine the characteristics of both.
 Before heading off to the market, it is vital to know the factors to consider when choosing a water heater, especially if you want high-efficiency models.

-6 Things to Consider When Shopping for a High-Efficiency Water Heater
+6 Things to Consider When Shopping for an Energy Efficient Water Heater

 Price is one of the most important considerations when shopping for a new water heater.
 The price of the unit will determine whether it is going to be a worthwhile investment or a waste of resources.
 Generally, electric high-efficiency water heaters cost about $500 to $700 while gas counterparts can cost up to $1,000 to $1,200.